HachetAmaury/sudoku/diary.md

 - Can solve the grid each number at a time
 - Stop if the grid has multiple solutions
 - Display an error message and tell if the value added manually is in the row / colum / square

+18:23 I am really not happy with the UI

+Let's make from scratch a grid in css

+19:02 : New css for responsive grid done